Waveframe-Labs/Aurora-Workflow-Orchestration/docs/NEUROTRANSPARENCY_DOCTRINE.md

 ## 5. Human and Synthetic Cognition Are Epistemically Equal

-The doctrine removes the historical asymmetry of scientific practice.
+The doctrine removes the historical asymmetry between human and synthetic cognition.
-Human intuition is not self-justifying; model outputs are not inherently opaque.

 Both must satisfy identical evidentiary conditions:

 - traceable
 - attributable
 - reconstructible
-- integrity-protected
+- integrity‑protected

-Neurotransparency establishes epistemic equality between human and synthetic agents.
+Neurotransparency establishes epistemic equality between all reasoning agents.

 ---

 ## 6. What Neurotransparency Is Not

-To prevent dilution or misuse, the doctrine clarifies that neurotransparency is **not**:
+The doctrine clarifies that neurotransparency is **not**:

 - interpretability
 - explainability
-- surveillance of private thought
+- surveillance of internal thought
-- justification of internal cognition
+- justification of private cognition
-- an architectural constraint
+- a constraint on architectures

-It applies **only** to claim-affecting reasoning—
-the moment cognition leaves the mind and enters the scientific record.
+It applies only to **claim‑affecting** reasoning — the moment cognition enters the scientific record.

 ---